arickert/thedigradio/_posts/2019-04-26-un-laboratorio-del-socialismo-en-chile-entrevista-con-daniel-jadue.md

 [View Transcript](https://www.jacobinmag.com/2019/04/communist-party-chile-left-governance-recoleta)

-*This episode of
+*This episode of The Digis a special in Spanish.
- is a special
- in Spanish.
 Visit
 [for a transcript in English](https://jacobinmag.com/2019/04/communist-party-chile-left-governance-recoleta).
+Este episodio de
+The Dig es un
-Este episodio de es un especial en español.
+ especial en español.
 Entra a
 [para una transcripción en inglés](https://jacobinmag.com/2019/04/communist-party-chile-left-governance-recoleta).*